davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 ## Tools and Products

 I maintain that distinguishing between tools and products, or at least between tool-like and product-like solutions, is a useful thing to do.
-It's useful not because you can avoid building tools.
+It's useful not because you can or should avoid building tools _per se_.
 It's useful because thinking about solutions in light of the "tool-like" and "product-like" qualities we've discussed here can _both_ ensure that what you're building is as good as it can be, and force you to think about the trade-offs you are making.

 The distinction essentially never has to do with things like tech stack or even scale.
 (We haven't said a word about languages or containers or web infrastructure).
 You can build a tool in Rust and prove it's memory-safe and logically sound until the cows come home; it's still a tool.
 You can build a product in BASIC; it's still a product.
 The technical decisions _do_ make a difference in the life of your solution, but they're not _determinative_ of where it falls in any of these spectra.